googleforgames/agones/site/content/en/docs/Guides/Best Practices/_index.md

 If you are interested in submitting best practices for your cloud prodiver / on-prem, [please contribute!]({{< relref "/Contribute" >}})

-## Separate game servers from other workloads

-We recommend using [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to ensure that your game servers are running separate from Agones controllers.
-There are many ways to accomplish this, here we discuss one:

-* Label a group of nodes `agones.dev/agones-system=true`
-* Taint the same group of nodes with `agones.dev/agones-system=true:NoExecute`
+## Separation of Agones from GameServer nodes

+When running in production, Agones should be scheduled on a dedicated pool of nodes, distinct from where Game Servers are scheduled for better isolation and resiliency.
+By default Agones prefers to be scheduled on nodes labeled with `agones.dev/agones-system=true` and tolerates the node taint `agones.dev/agones-system=true:NoExecute`.
+If no dedicated nodes are available, Agones will run on regular nodes.
+See [taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more information about Kubernetes taints and tolerations.

-If you are collecting [Metrics]({{< relref "metrics" >}}) using our standard Prometheus installation, consider isolating the `agones-metrics` namespace as well.
+If you are collecting [Metrics]({{< relref "metrics" >}}) using our standard Prometheus installation, see [the installation guide]({{< relref "metrics#prometheus-installation" >}}) for instructions on configuring a separate node pool for the `agones.dev/agones-metrics=true` taint.

 See [Creating a Cluster]({{< relref "Creating Cluster" >}}) for initial set up on your cloud provider.